Sue-wesh/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 9. Full creation
 create a table second-_table in the database hbtn-_0c-_0 If the table second_table already exists, your script should not fail

+10. List by best
+script that lists all records of the table second-table Results should display both the score and the name (in this order) Records should be ordered by score (top first)